Tipra Motha supremo threatens to launch fast unto death to demand solution to Tiprasa problem | Politics

 ''I will not go down without a fight to ensure the rights of the Tiprasa people so that they can hold their heads high.
 The entire country will also recall that there was a king who sacrificed his life for the cause of his own people'', he said.

 The Tipra Motha emerged as the main opposition party in Tripura by winning 13 seats in last year's Assembly elections riding on the popular demand of 'Grater Tipraland'.
-The Tipra Motha has been in dialogue with the Centre for constitutional solutions to the problems of indigenous people.
+The Tipra Motha is in dialogue with the Centre for constitutional solutions to the problems of indigenous people.

+Party president BK Hrangkhawl has convened a meeting of party functionaries, members of Tipra Motha central working committee, central advisory committee, elected MLAs, MDC (district council) and frontal organizations on Sunday to finalise the plan for Debbarma's fast unto death.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)